 Role in my Framework

-I advocates for using pop culture and gaming concepts into magical practice to expand you's toolkit.
+I advocate for using pop culture and gaming concepts into magical practice to expand your toolkit.
 By using game mechanics, practitioners can develop personalized systems that are intuitive and engaging.
 This approach aligns with his broader philosophy of making magic accessible and adaptable, In 'Magical Art Techniques.'
-The rules of games is a blueprint for creating correspondences, rituals, and even spiritual pathways. #
+The rules of games is a blueprint for creating correspondences, rituals, and even spiritual pathways.

 Cross-Tradition Context